Alex Newell: Career

-2010–14: Glee
+2011–2014: Glee

 Newell was among 34,000 to submit an audition video in 2011 for the first season of Oxygen's The Glee Project.
-Newell's self-taped audition earned them over one million MySpace views as well as a spot among the 12 participants who competed for a seven-episode arc on Glee.
-During the arc, they asserted themself as an out gay man.
+Newell's self-taped audition earned over one million MySpace views as well as a spot among the 12 participants who competed for a seven-episode arc on Glee.
+During the arc, they self-identified as an out gay man.
 Eventually, they became the series’ first runner-up.
 Nevertheless, the producers were so impressed that they decided to bring them on Glee for two episodes.
 Newell first appeared on Glee in the third season episode "Saturday Night Glee-ver".
 They were cast in the role of Wade "Unique" Adams, a transgender teenager who was assigned male at birth.
 The shy, outcast Wade expressed their female identity through music as the bold, brave alter ego, Unique.
 Wade broke ground by being one of the most visible transgender characters on television and one of the first on a network prime time show.
 Newell's performance was described as "bold", with "remarkable restraint and powerful vocals."

-On his nightly show, Bill O'Reilly expressed concern that children watching the show unsupervised might be encouraged to experiment with what he termed "alternative lifestyles," which he said the show glorified.
+On his nightly show The O'Reilly Factor, Bill O'Reilly expressed concern that children watching the show unsupervised might be encouraged to experiment with what he termed "alternative lifestyles," which he said the show glorified.
 Newell commented, "My mother said, 'If Bill O'Reilly said something about you, you are doing something right.'
 He just showed the public and conservative viewers me.
 There are more people seeing me now...
 There are people like Wade and Unique, and [they're] being themselves.
 If kids want to go and do that, that is them expressing who they are."
 They later appeared in two more episodes and completed their story arc that season.